hopkinton-independent-logo2x

 In 1956, the gym was closed, as all basketball games were played in the new Junior/Senior High School gym.
 Within a couple of years, the building at 1 Ash was sold, to be used as offices.
 An addition was built on the east side, the second floor was reinstalled, and the whole building was divided into office space.

-In 1995, the Boston Athletic Association, organizer of the Boston Marathon, bought the building.
+In 1995, the Boston Athletic Association, organizer of the Boston Marathon, started leasing space the building.
 The following year, the BAA moved its local offices from the old Hopkinton High School building on Main Street to 1 Ash.
+In 2016, the BAA purchased the building.
+[Editor’s note: This has been updated to correct that the BAA leased rather than bought the building in 1995.]

-In 2025, the whole building was renovated to make a marathon museum on the first floor, where the gym had been While the renovation was underway, the old gym floor was discovered, mostly intact, after being covered over for about 70 years.
+In 2025, the whole building was renovated to make a marathon museum on the first floor, where the gym had been.
+While the renovation was underway, more of the old gym floor was discovered, mostly intact, after being covered over for about 70 years.
 There were plans to repair the court and use it for the museum floor.

 In the last 150 years, the building has had many uses, and it remains a great-looking building.
 With the Boston Marathon starting line just steps away, there could not be a better use for it.